Employment Law Guide

 Subject to restrictions, the Act permits polygraph (a type of lie detector) tests to be administered to certain job applicants of security service firms (armored car, alarm, and guard) and of pharmaceutical manufacturers, distributors, and dispensers.

 Subject to restrictions, the Act also permits polygraph testing of certain employees of private firms who are reasonably suspected of involvement in a workplace incident (theft, embezzlement, etc.) that resulted in specific economic loss or injury to the employer.

-Where polygraph examinations are allowed, they are subject to strict standards for the conduct of the test, including the pretest, testing, and post‑testing phases.
-An examiner must be licensed and bonded or have professional liability coverage.
+Where polygraph examinations are allowed, they are subject to strict standards for the conduct of the test, including the pretest, testing, and post testing phases.
+An examiner must be licensed if required by a state in which the test is to be conducted, and must be bonded or have professional liability coverage.
 The Act strictly limits the disclosure of information obtained during a polygraph test.